porthos-rpc/porthos-go/README.md

 ## Client

 The client is very simple. `NewClient` takes a broker, a `service name` and a timeout value (message TTL).
 The `service name` is only intended to serve as the request `routing key` (meaning every `service name` (or microservice) has its own queue).

-Each `Call` returns two channels: one for the actual response and other for signaling a timeout.
-The response depends on the ContentType returned by the remote procedure.
-In case of an `application/json` response, a map will be returned, otherwise you will get a string.

-Each client instance has its own `response queue`.
+Each client declares only one `response queue`, in order to prevent broker's resources wastage.

 ```go
 // first of all you need a broker